1j01/jspaint/README.md

 #### A lot of stuff isn't done yet:

 * The Magnifier's viewport preview
-* Shape styles on most of the shape tools
+* Shape styles on most of the shape tools...
 * The polygon tool needs some work
 * [This entire document full of things to do](TODO.md)